top of page

 Tongue Scraping

 In addition to promoting fresh breath, cleaning your tongue with a tongue scraper can help reduce ama (toxins) that accumulate in your mouth while you sleep, wake up taste buds and stimulate digestion.
-The color on your tongue scraper can help indicate the presence and the amount of ama in your body.
+The color on your tongue scraper can indicate the presence and amount of ama in your body.
 Colors can range—you might see brown, yellow, white or clear—and they may change daily.
-In general, the darker and thicker the residue, the more it means that there is ama present.
+In general, the darker and thicker the residue, the more ama is present.

 Tongue scraping is practiced in the morning as part of dinacharya (daily routine) before brushing your teeth.
 Tongue scrapers come in numerous styles and materials, including stainless steel and plastic.
 I’ve used both, but my current one is a stainless steel tongue scraper.